 The truth of the matter is that Billy was far from introspective; in fact he did very little thinking.
 His mind had never been trained to it, as his muscles had been trained to fighting.
 Billy reacted more quickly to instinct than to the processes of reasoning, and on this account it was difficult for him to explain any great number of his acts or moods — it is to be doubted, however, that Billy Byrne had ever attempted to get at the bottom of his soul, if he possessed one.

 This is the origin of the first U.K. title of the novel, The Man without a Soul.
 That makes a better title for contemporary readers, but the harsh scraping sound of The Mucker isn’t something I want to lose even if readers don’t recognize it today.
-Besides, Burroughs disliked the U.K. title because he already used it as the working title for another story.
+Besides, Burroughs disliked the U.K. title because it was already used as the magazine title of his 1913 novel eventually published as The Monster Men.
+(In a number of ways, The Mucker is a second take on The Monster Men, improving that story’s half-hearted ending.
+I look at this in detail in my discussion of The Monster Men.)

 You can feel Burroughs was thoroughly enjoying himself painting this sort of main character, a type he must have known from his own youth in Chicago.
 The faux-erudite and polite diction applied to this horrible fellow is coming from an author having a damn good time playing with irony.
 There’s a good deal of believable local color in these early sections as well, which gives readers an opportunity to see ERB move away from his fantasy versions of Mars and Africa and in a world he knew firsthand.